Peleda23/Habit-tracker/readme.md

 ## Software Dependencies

 [Django](https://www.djangoproject.com/) – The web framework for perfectionists with deadlines.
-Django follows Python’s ["batteries included" philosophy](https://docs.python.org/3/tutorial/stdlib.html#tut-batteries-included) and ships with a variety of optional tools to solve common web development problems.

 [Plotly-calplot](https://github.com/brunorosilva/plotly-calplot) – Makes it easier to visualize and customize time-relevant or time-series data with Plotly interaction.